 In either case, there is an additional administrative fee of $500.

 Other expected costs include: airfare or other mode of travel to the start of the semester and home again at the end; one or two books – these are generally trade paperbacks (note: you will not need to buy any expensive textbooks, and most of your reading material will be provided in the on-bus library of over 400 books and additional articles); and depending on what you already own, you may need to purchase outdoor and backcountry gear (we send a gear list specific to each semester after you have applied).

-Gap year students who opt for the credit are able to use 529 funds and current college students will have their federal financial aid transferred to Marlboro College and applied to the cost (plus any other aid that their home college allows to transfer).
+Gap year students who opt for the credit are able to use 529 funds and current college students will have their federal financial aid (grants and loans) transferred to Marlboro College and applied to the cost (plus any other aid that their home college allows to transfer).
 Unfortunately, full need aid is not currently available.